vamsi-bhavani/vb-aws-course/16. AWS EKS/README.md

 | **Name**                 | Moole Muralidhara Reddy                                                      |
 | **Website**              | https://www.vamsibhavani.in              |

-## What is AWS EKS?

-- Amazon Elastic Kubernetes Service (Amazon EKS) is a managed service that simplifies running Kubernetes on AWS without needing to install and operate your own Kubernetes control plane or nodes.
-- Kubernetes is an open-source system for automating the deployment, scaling, and management of containerized applications.
-- EKS provides a highly available, secure, and scalable Kubernetes environment for applications.

-## Key Features of AWS EKS

-1. **Managed Kubernetes Control Plane**
-   - AWS EKS manages the Kubernetes control plane, including the API servers and the etcd database.
-This ensures high availability and scalability without the operational overhead.

-2. **Integration with AWS Services**
-   - EKS integrates with various AWS services such as IAM for security, CloudWatch for monitoring, and AWS Load Balancer for load balancing, simplifying the management of Kubernetes applications.

-3. **Security and Compliance**
-   - EKS offers robust security features including VPC isolation, IAM roles for service accounts, and integration with AWS Key Management Service (KMS) for secrets encryption.

-4. **Scalability and Performance**
-   - EKS supports scaling both the control plane and worker nodes seamlessly.
-It allows for automatic scaling of applications with Kubernetes’ built-in Horizontal Pod Autoscaler.

-5. **High Availability**
-   - EKS runs the Kubernetes control plane across multiple AWS Availability Zones, ensuring high availability and resilience against failures.

-6. **Flexibility**
-   - EKS supports a variety of Kubernetes add-ons, such as the AWS VPC CNI plugin for networking, and is compatible with existing Kubernetes tools and applications.

-## Benefits of Using AWS EKS

-1. **Ease of Use**
-   - EKS simplifies the process of running Kubernetes on AWS by managing the control plane, allowing developers to focus on building and deploying applications rather than managing infrastructure.

-2. **Cost Efficiency**
-   - With EKS, you only pay for the worker nodes and the EKS service.
-This can be more cost-effective compared to running a self-managed Kubernetes cluster, especially when considering the reduced operational overhead.

-3. **Reliability**
-   - Leveraging AWS’s global infrastructure, EKS provides a reliable environment for running production-grade Kubernetes workloads, ensuring minimal downtime and robust performance.

-4. **Security**
-   - EKS provides multiple layers of security, including network isolation, IAM policies, and integration with AWS security services, ensuring that your applications are secure.

-5. **Community and Ecosystem**
-   - As Kubernetes is an open-source project, EKS benefits from a large and active community, offering a wealth of resources, tools, and extensions to enhance your Kubernetes experience.

-6. **Seamless Integration**
-   - EKS integrates seamlessly with other AWS services, allowing you to take advantage of AWS’s comprehensive suite of services for databases, machine learning, analytics, and more.
+### What is Amazon EKS?

+Amazon EKS (Elastic Kubernetes Service) is a managed Kubernetes service provided by AWS.
+It helps us run Kubernetes clusters without managing the control plane.

+Kubernetes is an open-source platform used to deploy, scale, and manage containerized applications.

+In EKS, AWS takes care of the control plane components like API server and etcd, while we focus on deploying and managing applications.

+EKS provides a secure, scalable, and highly available environment for running production workloads.

+##  Key Features of EKS

+### 1. Managed Control Plane

+AWS fully manages Kubernetes master components.

+**Example 1:** No need to install or patch API servers **Example 2:** No need to manage etcd backups or failures

+### 2. Integration with AWS Services

+EKS tightly integrates with AWS ecosystem.

+**Example 1:** IAM is used for authentication and authorization **Example 2:** CloudWatch is used for logs and monitoring

+### 3. High Availability

+EKS control plane runs across multiple Availability Zones.

+**Example 1:** If one AZ fails, cluster still runs **Example 2:** API server remains accessible without downtime

+### 4. Scalability

+Supports scaling at both pod and infrastructure level.

+**Example 1:** Horizontal Pod Autoscaler increases pods based on CPU **Example 2:** Cluster Autoscaler automatically adds/removes EC2 nodes

+### 5. Security

+EKS provides multiple security layers.

+**Example 1:** IAM Roles for Service Accounts (IRSA) for secure access **Example 2:** Secrets encrypted using AWS KMS

+### 6. Networking

+Uses AWS VPC for networking.

+**Example 1:** Each pod gets IP from VPC

+### 7. Flexibility

+Supports standard Kubernetes tools and add-ons.

+**Example 1:** Helm charts can be deployed easily **Example 2:** Tools like Prometheus, Grafana, ArgoCD can be used

+### 8. Multiple Compute Options

+Supports EC2 and Fargate.

+**Example 1:** EC2 for full control and customization **Example 2:** Fargate for serverless container execution

+##  Benefits of EKS

+### 1. Reduced Operational Effort

+AWS manages control plane.

+**Example 1:** No need to maintain master nodes **Example 2:** No need to handle control plane upgrades

+### 2. Reliability

+Built on AWS global infrastructure.

+**Example 1:** Multi-AZ architecture ensures uptime **Example 2:** Suitable for production workloads

+### 3. Security

+Strong integration with AWS security services.

+**Example 1:** IAM-based access control
+**Example 2:** Private clusters inside VPC

+### 4. Cost

+Cost depends on architecture and usage.

+**Example 1:** Pay for cluster + EC2 + Load Balancer
+**Example 2:** Extra cost for storage and data transfer

+### 5. Ecosystem Support

+Based on Kubernetes open-source ecosystem.

+**Example 1:** Supports all Kubernetes tools
+**Example 2:** Large community and documentation